 Consistent with Mercyhurst Code of Conduct, references made to confidentiality refer to the ability of identified confidential resources to not report crimes and violations to law enforcement or University officials without permission, except for extreme circumstances, such as a health and/or safety emergency or child abuse.
 References made to privacy mean Mercyhurst offices and employees who cannot guarantee confidentiality but will maintain privacy to the greatest extent possible, and information disclosed will be relayed only as necessary to investigate and/or seek a resolution and to notify the Sexual and Gender Based Misconduct Coordinator or designee, who is responsible for tracking patterns and spotting systemic issues.
-Mercyhurst will limit the disclosure as much as practicable, even if the Sexual and Gender Based Misconduct Coordinator be honored.
+Mercyhurst will limit the disclosure as much as practicable, even if the Sexual and Gender Based Misconduct Coordinator determines that the request for confidentiality cannot be honored.